bananana/iww-dues/README.md

 This is a small and simple dues payments system developed specifically for [IWW](iww.org) (Industrian Workers of the World) union.
 It is written in php and uses Stripe to handle all transactions.

+The application is still under heavy development, so don't use it in production just yet.

 # Installation

 You'll need apache (or nginx), php and composer. *When you go live SSL/TLS is absolutely required*.